SystemsApproach/ops/provision.rst

     :width: 450px
     :align: center

-    Provisioning in a hybrid cloud that includes includes an API layer for managing Kubernetes running on multiple bare-metal clusters.
+    Provisioning in a hybrid cloud that includes an API layer for managing Kubernetes running on multiple bare-metal clusters.

 We conclude this discussion by noting that while we often treat